knative/docs/docs/eventing/broker-trigger.md

 ### Trigger Filtering

 Exact match filtering on any number of CloudEvents attributes as well as extensions are supported.
+If your filter sets multiple attributes, an event must have all of the attributes for the Trigger to filter it.
-Note that the attribute filters are AND'ed.
-As of 0.8, we only support exact matching on string values.
+Note that we only support exact matching on string values.

 Example: